-- 414.395 When executive session authorized; public testimony.
+414.395 When executive session authorized; public testimony.
 (1) Notwithstanding ORS 192.660, the Drug Use Review Board may meet in an executive session for purposes of reviewing the prescribing or dispensing practices of individual physicians or pharmacists or to discuss drug use review data pertaining to individual physicians or pharmacists or to review profiles of individual clients.
-The meeting is subject to the requirements of ORS 192.650 (2). - (2) The board shall provide appropriate opportunity for public testimony at the regularly scheduled board meetings.
-[1993 c.578 s.14]
+The meeting is subject to the requirements of ORS 192.650 (2).

+(2) The board shall provide appropriate opportunity for public testimony at the regularly scheduled board meetings.
+[1993 c.578 §14]

-- 414.400 Board subject to public record laws; officers; expenses; quorum; advisory committees.
+414.400 Board subject to public record laws; chairperson; expenses; quorum; advisory committees.
 (1) The Drug Use Review Board shall operate in accordance with ORS chapter 192.
-The board shall annually elect a chairperson from the members of the board. - (2) Each board member is entitled to reimbursement for actual and necessary travel expenses incurred in connection with the member's duties, pursuant to ORS 292.495. - (3) A quorum consists of eight members of the board. - (4) The board may establish advisory committees to assist in carrying out the board's duties under ORS 414.350 to 414.415 with approval of the Office of Medical Assistance Programs director.
-[1993 c.578 s.4]
+The board shall annually elect a chairperson from the members of the board.

+(2) Each board member is entitled to reimbursement for actual and necessary travel expenses incurred in connection with the member's duties, pursuant to ORS 292.495.

+(3) A quorum consists of eight members of the board.

+(4) The board may establish advisory committees to assist in carrying out the board's duties under ORS 414.350 to 414.415 with approval of the Director of Human Services.
+[1993 c.578 §4; 2001 c.900 §103]

 414.410 Staff.
-The Office of Medical Assistance Programs shall provide staff to the Drug Use Review Board.
-[1993 c.578 s.5]
+The Department of Human Services shall provide staff to the Drug Use Review Board.
+[1993 c.578 §5]

 414.415 Contents of annual report; public comment.
-(1) The annual report under ORS 414.365 (1) shall be subject to public comments prior to its submission to the director of the Office of Medical Assistance Programs.
-Copies of the annual report shall also be submitted to the President of the Senate, the Speaker of the House of

-Representatives and other persons who request copies of the report.
+(1) The annual report under ORS 414.365 (1) shall be subject to public comments prior to its submission to the Director of Human Services.
+Copies of the annual report shall also be submitted to the President of the Senate, the Speaker of the House of Representatives and other persons who request copies of the report.

-- (2) The annual report must include information on the following: - (a) An overview of the activities of the Drug Use Review Board and the prospective and retrospective programs; - (b) A summary of interventions made, including the number of cases brought before the board, and the number of interventions made; - (c) An assessment of the impact of the interventions, criteria and standards used, including an overall assessment of the impact of the educational programs and interventions on prescribing and dispensing patterns; - (d) An assessment of the impact of these criteria, standards and educational interventions on quality of care; and - (e) An estimate of the cost savings generated as a result of the prospective and retrospective programs, including an overview of the fiscal impact of the programs to other areas of the medical assistance program such as hospitalization or long term care costs.
+(2) The annual report must include information on the following:

+(a) An overview of the activities of the Drug Use Review Board and the prospective and retrospective programs;

+(b) A summary of interventions made, including the number of cases brought before the board, and the number of interventions made;

+(c) An assessment of the impact of the interventions, criteria and standards used, including an overall assessment of the impact of the educational programs and interventions on prescribing and dispensing patterns;

+(d) An assessment of the impact of these criteria, standards and educational interventions on quality of care; and

+(e) An estimate of the cost savings generated as a result of the prospective and retrospective programs, including an overview of the fiscal impact of the programs to other areas of the medical assistance program such as hospitalization or long term care costs.
 This analysis should include a cost-benefit analysis of both the prospective and retrospective programs and should take into account the administrative costs of the drug utilization review program.
-[1993 c.578 s.9]
+[1993 c.578 §9]